vladiliescu/azure-chatbot-ui/README.md

+> **Note**
+> This is an Azure OpenAI-focused fork of Chatbot UI.
+See the [Running locally](#running-locally) section for information on how to set environment variables.
+It assumes you have access to an Azure OpenAI instance with either a `gpt-35-turbo` or `gpt-4*` deployment available.

 # Chatbot UI

 Chatbot UI is an advanced chatbot kit for OpenAI's chat models built on top of [Chatbot UI Lite](https://github.com/mckaywrigley/chatbot-ui-lite) using Next.js, TypeScript, and Tailwind CSS.